 There has been quite a few attempts to tag juvenile great white.
 In 2001 Pfleger Institute of Environmental Research managed to attach a tag and collected 27-days-long recording of a baby great white.
 In 2008 a very detailed report of juvenile great white sharks tagged in Australia was published by CSIRO.
 Virtually nothing is known about juvenile sharks in other seas including the Mediterranean.
 Therefore as a nursery site Altınoluk requires immediate attention of shark biologists.
 First week of July is a critical time for catching live pups for satellite tagging.

 Squished among three continents the Mediterranean is a special sea with very different ecological and geological properties from other temperate seas.
 It has a quite adventurous geological history.
 To illustrate, imagine this extreme event that took place 5.6 million years ago.
 During a period known as the Messinian Salinity Crisis the Mediterranean lost its connection to the Atlantic.
 The crisis lasted about 300 thousand years and by the end of it the entire basin dried completely.
 Then a crack appeared in Gibraltar and the basin re-filled rapidly in just a few thousand years.

 Productions made about great whites almost invariably are obsessed with the size of this charismatic fish.
 Here in Nature Documentaries we are proud to present you the opposite end of the spectrum: the smallest great white ever documented on film.

-Finally, enjoy this most awe-inspiring breach sequence from BBC in slow motion and be informed that contrary to the common belief sharks do get cancer:
+Finally, this most awe-inspiring breach sequence from BBC in slow motion reminds us that, now critically endangered the Mediterranean monk seal is probably among the prey list for the great whites of the Egean.
+Also be informed that contrary to the common belief sharks do get cancer: